By Christine Darg, Jerusalem Channel

 Truly, You are a God who hides Himself, O God of Israel, Savior!
 (Isaiah 45: 15)

 The Hebrew phrase “hester panim,” the hidden or concealed face of God, is a concept in Judaism that is sometimes applied to the Nazi Holocaust as an explanation for God’s seeming absence during the horrors.

-The concept of hester panim is also alluded to in Purim commentaries since the Book of Esther is the only text in the Hebrew Bible, except for the Song of Songs, that does not overtly mention the name of God (although his name is encoded in an acrostic).
+The concept of hester panim is also alluded to in Purim commentaries since the Book of Esther does not overtly mention the name of God (although his name is encoded in an acrostic).
 The hidden or concealed face of God is one reason why during Purim masks and costumes are worn.